raphgm/spring-react-example/README.md

 ```
-This README provides an overview of the Infrastructure setup, usage, and resources created by the `main.tf` Terraform configuration.
-It also includes instructions for applying and cleaning up the resources.
+This concludes the Infrastructure README, which provides an overview of the setup, usage, and resources created by the `main.tf` Terraform configuration.
+It also includes detailed instructions for applying and cleaning up the resources.
 ```

 ## Guide for the dotnet project